 Remember the days when paper mail was the norm?
 Neither do we.
 It’s hard to believe that only a couple of decades ago sending mail through the post was the preferred way of doing business.
-Like the rise of email, which forever changed the way businesses communicate, many other activities and business processes have been permanently altered by digitization and the internet.
+Like the rise of email, which forever changed the way companies communicate, many other activities and business processes have been permanently altered by digitization and the internet.

-In an environment where disruption is the norm, business payments have remained largely the same.
+In an environment where disruption is the norm, business payments have mainly remained the same.
 According to the 2016 AFP Payments Survey, 51% of companies B2B payments are made by check.
-This is, however, beginning to change.
+This practice is, however, beginning to change.
 Businesses are looking for online payment systems that will help them make payments remotely, avoid the time spent on manual data entry and signatures, and increase the speed.
 Chances are, you are wondering how you can do these things too.

 To understand the payments fraud and security landscape, first take a look at some of the stats.